dmorrill10/dmorrill10.github.io/index.md

 ### Other Publications

 `2016`
 **Dustin Morrill**.
 Using Regret Estimation to Solve Games Compactly.
-MSc thesis, Computing Science Department, University of Alberta.
+MSc thesis, Computing Science Department, University of Alberta, Edmonton Alberta, Canada.

 ## Presentations and Outreach